lareinaLY/ai-travel-shotspot/README.md

 ---

-**Note**: This is a portfolio project demonstrating full-stack development, computer vision, AR integration, and user experience design capabilities.
+**Note**: **Note**: This project was developed as a portfolio showcase, highlighting full-stack engineering, computer vision, AR integration, and user experience design capabilities.